Club Competitions in the 2021-22 Season

 - For graded Rapidplay games the rate of play is all moves in 25 minutes with 10 seconds increment added per move from the beginning.
 There is no obligation to write down moves.

-Results of games played over-the-board in the the Homan League, the Cookworthy Cup, the M. Wray Shield and Friendly games designated "graded", will be sent to the ECF for grading.
+Results of games played over-the-board in Club Competitions and Friendly games designated "graded", will be sent to the ECF for rating.
 Results of games played online will not be submitted to the ECF for normal grading purposes, but they will count towards their chess.com ratings.

 Administration - General